jenniferjacobs/fireandlion/terms.md

 Fire and Lion is entitled to suspend maintenance services (e.g. remove a work from circulation or deactivate its website) if you do not pay maintenance charges due.

 The project specification will include details of how revenue from sales, if any, is distributed to you or other parties.

+> ### Web hosting explanation
+>
+> If we build a website for you, it needs to be hosted somewhere.
+A web host is where your final website files are physically stored and available to the Internet.
+>
+> You can arrange your own web hosting, or we can manage it for you.
+Fire and Lion is not a web-hosting company; rather we use the services of web-hosting companies we've come to love and rely on over the years.
+Instead of entering into a complex web-hosting service agreement with you, we are simply transparent about where we have your site hosted, so that our underlying service agreement with the hosting company covers your site, too.
+Most sites we manage are hosted at [Hetzner South Africa on their shared servers](https://hetzner.co.za/web-hosting/).
+So if you notice a technical problem with your site, you call us and we'll work with your site's host – usually the Hetzner team – to fix it.
+This way, you only have to deal with us, and we can translate their technical terms into non-technical language that works for you.
+>
+> Web hosting is infrastructure – like the wires that bring electricity to your home – so our managing your web hosting is limited to keeping the infrastructure working well.
+If you need to make changes to the content of your site, we charge for that work separately, either per hour or under a pre-arranged retainer agreement.

 ## Updates and revised editions